PLAN A VISIT

 Holy Baptism is one of the Sacraments we celebrate in the Church either by the pouring on of water, or by full submersion in water.

-• We are a church that began in late 2021 as a church plant, and so we have rented space for the last few years, but by the grace of God, we have now grown and purchased our own church property.
-We are located at 1636 Bethel Road, Simpsonville.
-We have delicious homemade pastries and coffee ready at least 30 minutes before worship every Sunday if you’d like to come early and fellowship!
+• We are a church that began in late 2021, but by the grace of God, we have now grown and purchased our own church property.
+We are located at 1636 Bethel Road, Simpsonville and worship every Sunday morning at 10:30 am.

-• Musically, the worship service is geared toward Colossians 3:16 (psalms, hymns, and spiritual songs to God) and is an acoustic ensemble consisting of vocals, piano/organ, cello, percussion, bass, and acoustic guitar.
-We offer a fantastic mix of traditional hymns and modern participatory songs that exalt God and tell the story of salvation well (ex: CityAlight, Sovereign Grace, Getty’s).
+• Musically, the worship service is geared toward Colossians 3:16 (singing psalms, hymns, and spiritual songs to God).
+Harvest uses an acoustic ensemble consisting of vocals, piano/organ, cello, percussion, bass, and acoustic guitar and we offer a fantastic mix of both traditional hymns and modern participatory songs that exalt God and tell the story of salvation in Jesus.

 • If this is new to you, we are convinced that you just need to come and see for a season.
 Come with an open heart and mind, and experience the depth, richness and beauty of Christian worship in the Anglican tradition.
 You’ll find that it is a very fresh and meaningful encounter with God the Father, and the Son, and the Holy Spirit.